smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Create scripts in scratch directory to re-run R
 * Now able to re-run R analysis from scratch directory without needing tomcat/Java etc

+#### 9th to 13th October

+* Added print of memory in use by thread, with warning is available memory drops below 500M

 #### Database TODO list (deferred to November 2017): SQL Server Port

 * More work on SEER data, dataloader